Anyone who acquires deep expertise does so at the expense of breadth.—Andrew Hargadon.

 You can have breadth or depth.
 Staff accordingly.

 Want to learn more?
-Read my free ebook, Product Management Expertise.
+Read my free ebook, Expertise in Product Management.